dwhenson/personal-site/src/posts/20211209-building-personal site.md

 ---
 title: Lessons Learnt Making my First Proper Website
-sub-title: It’s a big job —even with a relatively simple site.
+subtitle: It’s a big job —even with a relatively simple site.
 lead: The list of little jobs, tweaks and enhancements seems to go on forever.
 All I can suggest is make a list and take them on one at a time.
 date: 2021-12-08
 tags:
-  - “Learning”
+  - Learning
-  - “Making”
+  - Making
 ---

 It’s not finished by a long way, but the site you are reading this on is my first attempt at building something from scratch with no design brief or guidance to follow.
 A total “blank canvas”.
 Pretty intimidating stuff!
 Once I got started and into the technical stuff I really enjoyed it; the main issue now is that I think I could go on tweaking things forever…